This article was updated on July 13, 2018.

 Why does this happen?
-In a Fortune Magazine article, Todd Safferstone, managing director of the Corporate Executive Board, indicates that, as unemployment increases, applications increase and the huge number of candidates can make managers think they can find a "purple unicorn."
-In other words, a candidate that doesn't truly exist.
+A large number of candidates can make hiring managers think they can find the "perfect" one.
+But this type of candidate doesn't exist.
 This slows hiring.
 HR should remind managers that what they need to do is hire someone who has the critical skills, even if that person isn't the imaginary ideal.

 3. Hiring in a High Cost of Living Location